-In the following you will first find the most important German cities, in comparison.
-Metropolises with over 500,000 inhabitants, plus major cities with between 250,000 and 500,000 inhabitants and once again all major cities with between 100,000 and 250,000 inhabitants.
-After that, it gets interesting, because we take a look at the hidden champions, with top Lukinski A+ rating and D- rating and higher risk.
+Below you will first find the most important German cities, in comparison.
+Metropolises with more than 500,000 inhabitants, plus major cities from 250,000 to 500,000 inhabitants and once again all major cities from 100,000 to 250,000 inhabitants.
+After that, it gets interesting, because we take a look at the hidden champions, with top Lukinski A+ rating and D- rating and higher risk with the question:

 Click here for the full list of metropolitan areas:

 Large city (100.000 – 500.000) – Moderate purchase price, immediate return on investment

 A look at the 2nd league of cities, major cities up to 500,000 inhabitants at a glance – Tends to be good B locations with yield properties.
 That is, the costs (repayment of the loan, interest and maintenance), are covered by current rental income.
 On the other hand, the value growth is lower than in A-locations.

 Overview of large cities with up to 250,000 inhabitants – Tends to be a mix of B locations and often good C locations with yield properties.
 This means, as in the case of large cities, the costs (repayment of the loan, interest and maintenance) are covered by ongoing rental income.
 On the other hand, the value growth is lower than in A-locations.
 However, be careful with properties in C locations, because the risk that apartments or houses will be vacant at some point is greater than in B locations and much greater than in A locations.

 Here you can find the list with all 67 major cities in Germany, from 100,000 to 500,000 inhabitants:

 Cities ( < 100,000 ) – More return, more risk